Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 3. Create a Ingress service to Expose the `guestbook` application using the Application Gateway with the Lets Encrypt Certificate.

-> [!NOTE]
-> Ensure you Application Gateway has a public Frontend IP configuration with a DNS name (either using the  default `azure.com` domain, or provision a `Azure DNS Zone` service, and assign your own custom domain).
+Ensure you Application Gateway has a public Frontend IP configuration with a DNS name (either using the  default `azure.com` domain, or provision a `Azure DNS Zone` service, and assign your own custom domain).

-Update the yaml `<PLACEHOLDERS.COM>` below with your domain (for example 'kh-aks-ingress.westeurope.cloudapp.azure.com'), Save the file & apply to your cluster using ```kubectl apply -f guestbook-letsencrypt-staging.yaml```
+> **_IMPORTANT:_**  Update the yaml `<PLACEHOLDERS.COM>` below with your Application Gateway domain (for example 'kh-aks-ingress.westeurope.cloudapp.azure.com'), Save the file & apply to your cluster using ```kubectl apply -f guestbook-letsencrypt-staging.yaml```

 ```yaml
 apiVersion: extensions/v1beta1